New Jersey

 Atlantic City casinos driving growth in New Jersey’s sports betting market

 Atlantic City has long been the heart of New Jersey’s gambling industry, and its influence is a lifeblood to the state’s booming sports betting market.
-Since the legalization of sports betting in 2018, casino-sportsbook partnerships have played a vital role in shaping the industry.
+Since the legalization of sports betting in 2018, partnerships between casinos and sportsbooks have played a vital role in shaping the industry.
 Major operators like DraftKings, FanDuel, and BetMGM have aligned with Atlantic City casinos to access the state’s market and establish both retail and online sportsbooks.

 In-person sports betting at Atlantic City casinos has added a new dimension to the city’s gambling appeal.
-High-end sportsbooks with premier lounges and VIP betting experiences attract casual and high-stakes bettors alike, keeping business flowing even during lesser tourism months.
+High-end sportsbooks with premier lounges and VIP betting experiences attract both casual and high-stakes bettors, keeping business flowing even during slower tourism months.
 These venues also provide a big jolt to New Jersey’s sports betting revenue, as in-person betting continues to complement the state’s dominant online wagering market.

 Furthermore, Atlantic City’s casinos serve as a testing ground for new betting innovations.
 As casino operators look to expand their digital presence, Atlantic City remains the golden ticket in New Jersey’s evolving sports betting market, ensuring that the city remains one of the more competitive forces in the country’s gambling landscape.